-Discover the beautiful Kiama region and its famous blowhole, magnificent coastal walks, enchanting rainforest trails and pristine beaches.
-Other wonderful attractions include great surf breaks, giant slides in a water theme park, Australia’s highest zip-line and golf courses in breathtaking locations.
+Discover the beautiful Kiama region and its famous blowhole, magnificent coastal walks, beautiful rainforest trails and pristine beaches.
+Other wonderful attractions include great surf breaks, farmers markets, Australia’s highest zip-line and golf courses in breathtaking locations.

 For stunning views, enjoy the Kiama Coast Walk.
 This spectacular 22km trail is broken into three sections and weaves past headlands, rivers and beaches to Blow Hole Point, before passing beautiful bays and beaches around Little Blowhole and then on to Gerringong, a quintessential seaside town.

 Surfing, bodyboarding, kayaking and fishing are popular.
 A range of tours is available, including surf lessons with Surf Camp Australia and Land’s Edge , stand-up paddleboarding with SUP DownUnder and kayaking with Escape Kayak Tours and South Coast Safaris.
 You can go deep-sea fishing with Kiama Charter Service .

 A beautiful seaside escape, Gerroa is at the northern end of spectacular Seven Mile Beach.
 The beach is a famous chapter in world aviation history.
 Aviator Charles Kingsford Smith made the first commercial flight from Australia to New Zealand in January 1933, using the beach as a runway.

 Enjoy whale watching between May and November.
 You can spot humpback and other majestic whales from vantage points along the coastline.
 Ideal locations to spot whales are Minnamurra, Bombo and Marsden headlands, as well as Blow Hole Point and the Black Head Reserve in Gerroa.